mimic-sussex/sema/assets/tutorial/04-language-design/02-structure-bnf-notation/index.md

 * **wschar -> %ws**

 Altogether they define a very simple and valid grammar, although not very usefull.

 So we are now going to add two production rules to our grammar.
-Copy and replace the current
+Copy and replace the current rule

 ``` main -> __ ```